erluxman/kitchensinkdemo/backlog.md

 	    - Create a better example that shows the real-world use-case for MultiButton.
 		    They can have checkboxes, badges, icons, etc….
 		    Show a container with 3 or 4 multi-buttons so people get the idea.
-	- Scale Image Button
-		- Add option for user to change the image

 ToolBar
 	-  This doesn’t use the toolbar at all.
 You might need to read some of the docs and tutorials on ToolBar to get the idea.
 The ToolBar is attached to a form.
 It provides a side menu, and the option to add menu buttons in various places on the form.
 The Search bar is a feature of the toolbar.
 It shouldn’t just be placed on the form as it is.
 It should be integrated with the toolbar for that demonstration.
 You’ll want multiple Toolbar demonstrations - have each in its own subform.

 Progress
     Slider Looks strange.
 Looks like two sliders on top of each other

-A couple of things I noticed:

 - Component embedding is inconsistent in complex components e.g. in the advanced section the signature component is a link to a separate form (this makes sense).
 But the calendar, RSS reader etc. are all embedded into the same form and that makes scrolling/seeing them really hard.
 Naturally this doesn't apply to simple components like labels and buttons